mfornace/nupack-docs-dev/sources/model.md

 # --> {'snn': -1.1, 'nsn': -1.1, 'nns': -1.1, 'nnn': 0.0}
 ```

-For loops that are not multiloops or exterior loops, this function returns a single stacking state reflecting no stacks:
+For loops that are not multiloops or exterior loops, the loop free energy is returned with a string indicating that there is no stacking state.
+For example, for a hairpin loop:

 ``` python
 model.stack_energies(loop='AAAAU', structure='(...)')